The new version of MIL-STD-810; What you need to know

 In 2019, MIL-STD-810 moved from version G to version H.

-This is a crucial update to defense industry testing.
-Everyone involved in testing needs to be generally aware of the changes and know where to learn the details when the new version shows up in a specification
+This is a significant update to defense industry testing.
+Individuals in the testing industry need to be aware of the changes and understand the details when a new version of a specification is released.

 MIL-STD-810 is the DoD standard defining environmental lab test methods, cited in in the specifications for virtually every piece of deployable military hardware.
 It is a comprehensive document, consisting of 1089 pages and covering the complete range of test types, from fungus to gunfire shock.
 Vibration Research customers are especially concerned with the detailed descriptions of approved vibration test profiles and shock testing methods.
 It is a public standard, available for anyone to download and reference.

 MIL-STD-810 has been around since 1962.
 There have been periodic change notices, updating the standard, but only occasionally are there major new versions, indicated by a new ‘letter’.
 The last version, ‘G’, was first released in 2008, with a Change version released in 2014.